hkdb/awesome-config/README.md

 - Added more powerline segments to replace battery widget and option to remove cpu and ram widgets/applets
 - Added plank to easily launch AppImages that dmenu can't seem to find
 - Removed auto-launch of apps that are specific to hkdb (Nextcloud, etc)
+- Added Debian/Ubuntu based distro support and tested on Pop 21.04

 ![screenshot](awesome-config-ss-v2.png)